ludyna/lu_brain/README.md

 # Lu_Brain

-Lu_Brain is a pattern database open-source C library.
+Lu_Brain is a _pattern database_ open-source C library.

 ___More info soon.
 This project is a work in progress at this moment.___

 ## About

+A _pattern_ is a piece of repeatable (but not necessarily exact) information in the flow of information.
+Thus, patterns emerge from the flow of information.
+For example, our ability to recognize objects from visual information flows and words from auditory information flows are pattern recognitions.

+Lu_Brain is a _pattern database_ which means it can extract, manipulate and store patterns in an optimal way.

-Main features:
+Lu_Brain main features:

 - pattern recognition
 - pattern search
 - pattern storage
 - pattern restoration
 - pattern removal
 - pattern operations
-- organizing patterns into sequences and stories
+- organizing patterns into hierarchies
 - transparent access to all data and data manipulation

 ___The library is free to use by everyone with good intentions.___